An easy homemade tutorial on how to ferment vegetables in a mason jar.

 - sliced or chopped vegetables, anything will do, I really like broccoli, radishes and carrots

 - 2 cups water

-- plastic lid (not necessary, but if you're going to do this often, the regular metal lids will corrode from the acid)
+- 1 quart wide mouth mason jar with plastic lid, not necessary, but if you’re going to do this often, the regular metal lids will corrode from the acid

 - 1 small cabbage leaf